Enchanting music from Damascus to the world

 Until the moment I reached the musician Iyad Al-Rimawi, here I felt a specialness in this work, as there is music that resembles me and expresses me, and I see that Professor Iyad Al-Rimawi is one of the best musicians in the Arab world, and he is one of the inspiring people and I had the honor of participating with him in several works.
 He played music and played the credits for many series, including Haramlek, Souk El Silk, Dabu Al-Shanati, Aziza Choir, and most recently the series “Mashghal Alayk Mushghal.”

 You and DJ Bilal Hamsho form a distinguished duo, and you also have impressive experiences with DJ Kabo Keshishian.
-Tell us about your involvement with DJs in general at your parties?
+Tell us regarding your involvement with DJs in general at your parties?
 How do you describe the demand for concerts without a singer?

 When I was in Beirut/Lebanon, I participated in some television programs, especially the Rabaa Al-Zayat program, and then I came to Syria in a state of longing to spread the culture of “show” in Syria, which I learned from Ronnie Brak’s music in Lebanon.
 Here I wondered to myself whether the Syrian public would accept this method.
 What was new in playing was performing in front of an audience with musical instruments, until I later became the embodiment of these performances with audiences everywhere in Syria.